wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 ### Numbers

 - No positive|negative|integers|decimal classes, uses **double-precision 64-bit binary format IEEE 754**
+  - Binary 64 has (from left to right):
+    - Sign bit: 1 bit (63)
+    - Exponent: 11 bits (62 to 52)
+    - Significand precision: 53 bits (**1 implicit starting bit** + 51 to 0)
+  - precision range: 53-bit significand precision gives **15** to **17** significant decimal digits: (below start and final numbers and the same)
+    - a digits decimal with **at most 15 significant digits** converted to double-precision format and then converted back to decimal
+    - a double-precision format number converted to a decimal with **at least 17 significant digits**, and then converted back to double-precision format
 - `NaN` is in also `number` type;
 - Two zeros: `0` & `-0`
 - Two infinities: `Infinity` & `-Infinity`